CoulDracula/parse-server/README.md

 * Install mongo locally using http://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x/
 * Run `mongo` to connect to your database, just to make sure it's working.
 Once you see a mongo prompt, exit with Control-D
 * Run the server with: `npm start`
-* By default it will use a path of /parse for the API routes.
+* By default, it will use a path of /parse for the API routes.
 To change this, or use older client SDKs, run `export PARSE_MOUNT=/1` before launching the server.
 * You now have a database named "dev" that contains your Parse data
 * Install ngrok and you can test with devices